Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Introduction

-Consequently, in this work, we introduce a model-free RL approach to learn optimal strategies for desired LTL tasks in SGs while significantly improving scalability compared to existing methods.
-We start by composing an SG system model with a deterministic parity automaton (DPA) that is automatically obtained from the given LTL task.
-Such product game is then combined with a novel reward machine suitably crafted from the acceptance condition of the DPA.
-The rewards and the transition probabilities in the reward machine are independent from the number of sets defining the acceptance condition, which results in the scalability improvement.
-We show the applicability of our approach on two case studies with the LTL tasks, which cannot be effectively learned via existing approaches.
+Consequently, in this work, we introduce an approach to learn optimal strategies for \emph{any} desired LTL specifications in SGs while significantly improving scalability compared to the existing methods.
+Our approach is \emph{model-free}; i.e., it does not use or construct transition models of SGs.
+We start by composing an SG where the transition structure is completely unknown with a DPA that is automatically obtained from the given LTL specification.
+We then derive novel reward and discount factors from the parity acceptance condition such that a strategy maximizing the sum of the discounted rewards also \emph{maximizes the probability of satisfying the LTL specification in the worst case} -- i.e., for the worst (most-damaging) adversary actions from the controller's perspective.
+To overcome the scalability issues when the number of sets defining the acceptance condition of the DPA, referred to as \emph{colors}, is large, we provide a model-free method that uses these distinct rewards and discount factors \emph{only when needed} via lazy color generation and thus facilitates efficient learning of such optimal strategies in the derived product SGs.

+We also provide a scalable approximate method for the scenarios where the controller can perform the task by eventually focusing on only one color.
+Finally, we compare our methods with each other, and with the existing methods in several robot navigation case studies with the LTL specifications, and we show that our lazy color generation and approximate methods outperform the others.
+Furthermore, we demonstrate the applicability of our methods in several robotic arm tasks.

+The rest of the paper is organized as follows.
+Section~\ref{sec:prelim} reviews necessary preliminaries, before providing a reduction from LTL specifications to reward returns in Section~\ref{sec:reduction}.
+To improve learning scalability, we introduce the lazy color generation framework in Section~\ref{sec:lazy}, and evaluate our approach in Section~\ref{sec:case}.
+Finally, Section~\ref{sec:conc} provides concluding~remarks.